 - 1. Review and have final approval authority for: - a.
 Non-discretionary Lot Line Adjustments with no appeal process; - b.
 Non-discretionary Lot Mergers with no appeal process; - c.
-Final Maps - d.
+Final Map with no appeal process; and - d.
 Certificate of Compliance.

 2. Review: